November 22, 2019

 "I didn't want to hear people's negative opinions about gastric sleeve surgery being 'drastic' or stories of how someone's surgery had gone wrong," says Marla.
 "I relied on my faith, the health system's reputation and my sister's success with the same procedure."

 During Marla's minimally invasive, laparoscopic procedure, Dr. Berntsen made small incisions to remove a large part of Marla's stomach.
-Then she joined the remaining portions of the stomach, forming a pouch.
 The method reduced her stomach from the size of a football to that of a skinny banana.
 With a much smaller stomach, Marla would eat less, feel full faster and lose weight.

 The next day, Marla went home, feeling like she had made new friends during her short stay.